Steve Coogan: 1989–2002: Breakthrough as Alan Partridge

-TV roles

 Paul Calf began as a character named 'Duncan Disorderly' in Coogan's early stand-up routines.
 Calf first came to wider public notice in 1993, with several appearances on Saturday Zoo, a late-night variety show presented by Jonathan Ross on Channel 4.
 Paul has appeared in two video diaries, an episode of Coogan's Run, and in various stand-up performances.
 He is an unemployed Mancunian wastrel with a particular hatred of students.
 His catchphrase, spoken to disparage something or someone, is "Bag o' shite".
 Paul lives in a council house in the fictional town of Ottle with his mother and his sister, Pauline Calf (also played by Coogan).
 His father, Pete Calf (played by Coogan in Coogan's Run) died some time before the first video diary was made.
 For a long time he was obsessed with getting back together with his ex-girlfriend, Julie.
 Paul's best friend is "Fat" Bob (played by John Thomson), a car mechanic who eventually married Pauline.
 Paul supports Manchester City and is very partial to Wagon Wheels.
 He wears Burton suits, sports a bleached mullet hairstyle, and drives a Ford Cortina.
-Pauline Calf's Wedding Video, also known as Three Fights, Two Weddings and a Funeral, won the 1995 BAFTA award for Best Comedy.
+Pauline Calf's Wedding Video won the 1995 BAFTA Television Award for Best Comedy.